Memorable Manitobans: Charles Arkoll Boulton (1841-1899)

 He held the office of Warden of the County of Russell for three years and was Chairman of the Board of the Western Judicial District.
 He was an unsuccessful candidate in the constituency of Birtle in a provincial by-election in November 1881 and in the constituency of Marquette in the federal election of 1887.
 He was the Returning Officer for Birtle in an 1882 provincial by-election and the 1883 general election.
 In 1888 he was elected Vice-President of the Manitoba Dairy Association and President in 1890 and 1891.

 In 1885 he organized and led a Corps known as “Boulton’s Scouts” who fought at Fish Creek and Batoche during the North West Rebellion.
 After the uprising was suppressed, he immediately returned home, hired a stenographer, and dictated his best-selling Reminiscences of the North-West Rebellion (Toronto, 1886) which led directly to his appointment as senator from Manitoba in 1889.
 He also wrote a number of articles on free trade, and the resources and development of Manitoba.

 He married Augusta Latter (c1851-1938), with whom he had seven children.
 Three sons served with the Canadian Expeditionary Force in the First World War: Darcy Everard Boulton (1876-?), Lawrence Charles Boulton (1878-?), and Russell Heath Boulton (1884-1918).
-His daughter Ellen Mary Boulton (1875-1955, wife of Angus Lorne Bonnycastle) edited the newspaper Russell Chronicle.
-She organized the first Chapter of the Daughters of Empire (Batoche Chapter).
+His daughter Ellen Mary Boulton (1875-1955, wife of Angus Lorne Bonnycastle) edited the newspaper Russell Chronicle and organized the first Chapter of the Daughters of Empire (Batoche Chapter).
 Other children included Heather Boulton (1879-1963), George Cartwright Boulton (1881-1965), and ?
 Boulton (wife of Alfred Gattey).

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.